Planning considerations for tax, liquidity, charitable, and estate planning strategies

 Potential for increased federal tax audits

-Under the recently enacted Inflation Reduction Act, the IRS is working to create specialized teams to review complex structures and identify areas of noncompliance.
-Work with your tax advisors now to review recommended tax strategies to determine if they are worthwhile; if so, make sure that such planning is implemented properly.
+Under the Inflation Reduction Act, the IRS is working to create specialized teams to review complex structures and identify areas of noncompliance.
+Work with your tax advisors now to review recommended tax strategies to determine whether they may be worthwhile; if so, make sure that such planning is implemented properly.

 Review liquidity, charitable, and estate planning strategies

-While interest rates are relatively low compared with historical rates, interest rates are expected to continue to rise in the near future.
-With an increasing uncertainty about the direction of the markets and the economy generally, plus the current rising interest rate environment, you may want to consider tactics for optimizing strategies currently in place.
+With uncertainty about the direction of the markets and the economy generally, plus the interest-rate environment, you may want to optimize your strategies currently in place.
 Talk to your legal, tax, banking, and financial advisors to weigh your options.

 In uncertain times, having access to sufficient liquidity can be critical when needs arise for quick access to cash.
-To enhance available liquidity, many clients have asked about implementing a priority credit line (PCL).
-A low-interest PCL loan may be preferable to selling securities in a down market.
-Consult with your wealth team about potential tactics.
+To enhance available liquidity, clients have asked about implementing a securities-based lending strategy, which may be preferable to selling securities in a down market.
+Consult with your Wells Fargo Advisors financial advisor about potential options.

 This is also a good time to consider charitable planning strategies.
-Many philanthropically inclined families have established a private foundation or put money into a donor-advised fund.
-In either case, year-end offers opportunities to make large transfers to these entities, which will be income tax deductible for the current year, while distributions can be made to charities over ensuing years.
+Philanthropically inclined families have established a private foundation or put money into a donor-advised fund.
+In either case, the year-end offers opportunities to make large transfers to these entities, which may be income tax deductible for the current year while distributions can be made to charities in future years.

-As interest rates rise, certain estate planning strategies also may make more sense now than perhaps they did recently.
-In addition to the charitable strategies mentioned above, talk to your advisors to learn about possible tactics that can be more advantageous when interest rates are higher, such as qualified personal residence trusts, which allow parents to convey a personal residence to children at a reduced gift tax cost.
+Depending upon whether interest rates rise or fall, certain estate planning strategies may make more sense now than perhaps they did in past years.
+In addition to the charitable strategies mentioned above, talk to your advisors to learn about possible strategies that can be more or less advantageous when interest rates are higher or lower.

 Share plans as a family

-One way for families to share financial strategies and concerns is to have regular family meetings, and the natural consequence of children returning home for the holidays can prompt the conversation.
-Discussing plans for annual charitable contributions offers a way for a family to reflect on their goals and values and define their legacy as a family.
+One way for families to share financial strategies and concerns is to have regular family meetings; children returning home for the holidays can present an opportunity to conduct such meetings.
+Discussing plans for annual charitable contributions also gives a family the opportunity to reflect on their goals and values and define their legacy.
 Other topics may include the family’s closely held business, financial and nonfinancial concerns, and potential education or volunteer opportunities.

 Wells Fargo & Company and its affiliates do not provide tax or legal advice.
 This communication cannot be relied upon to avoid tax penalties.
 Please consult your tax and legal advisors to determine how this information may apply to your own situation.
 Whether any planned tax result is realized by you depends on the specific facts of your own situation at the time your tax return is filed.

-Trust services available through banking and trust affiliates of Wells Fargo Advisors.
+Trust Services are available through Wells Fargo Bank, N.A.
+Member FDIC and Wells Fargo Delaware Trust Company, N.A.
 Any estate plan should be reviewed by an attorney who specializes in estate planning and is licensed to practice law in your state.

 All investing involves risks including the possible loss of principal.